navipartner/docs/content/en/docs/retail/vouchers/how-to/issue_gift_vouchers/index.md

 8. Press **Go to Payment**.
 9. Choose **Cash Payment**.
 10. Click **OK**.
     The sale is finished, and the gift voucher is issued.
+You can see information about the voucher you've issued in  **Retail Voucher Entries**.

     {{< alert icon="📝" text="In this example, the parameters for issuing a voucher weren't modified, so the cashier is prompted to provide the voucher quantity and amount.
 Had the <b>ISSUE_VOUCHER</b> POS action's parameters been specified, the steps 4 thru 7 wouldn't have been necessary. "/>}}